cloudmesh-community/fa18-523-57/paper/paper.md

 1. *torch.nn* is a library of functions used to train or build the neural networks [@fa18-523-57-PyTorch-modules].
-2. *torch.nn.Linear* is a function which applies a transformation linear in nature on the incoming values [@fa18-523-57-PyTorch-modules].
+2. *torch.nn.Linear* is a function which applies a transformation, linear in nature, on the incoming values [@fa18-523-57-PyTorch-modules].
 3. *torch.nn.Sequential* is a function used to initialize a model with a linear-stack of layers [@fa18-523-57-PyTorch-modules].
 4. *torch.nn.MSELoss()* is used to initialize the loss function and also